 Being an adult is hard work and can sometimes come with a lot of stress.
 With work, family and other obligations that we have to juggle, it’s a struggle not to feel overwhelmed.
 This is why it’s important to take time out in the middle of all that’s going on, to unplug and unwind.
 If not, we are heading for stress overload and our mental wellness and physical health can take a hit.
 So the question is: how do you reduce stress?

 Stress management is not about bolting and leaving your responsibilities behind, it’s a skill that requires conscious and consistent effort.
-Here are a few tips to help you on your way.
+Here are a few tips to help.

 Yes!
 Working out frequently is one of the easiest and best ways to relax your body and mind.
 Studies have proven that exercise will even improve your mood.
 The key here is to be consistent with it.
 Try starting with at least 30 minutes, three days a week.
 Just remember that any form of exercise is better than none at all.

 Maintaining healthy eating habits and a balanced diet will help your whole body feel better.
 Don’t skip meals; hunger and irregular eating habits can alter your mood and increase stress.
 Also, ensure you sleep between seven to eight hours every day.
 Sleep deprivation is a known stressor and a good night’s sleep greatly reduces stress.
 Click here to read more on how to get the right amount of sleep.

 7. Swap Unhealthy Coping Methods with Healthy Ones

 Think about the ways you’ve tried to cope with stress in the past.
 Did your methods work?
 Are they capable of having a positive or negative impact on your overall health?
 Many people try to cope with stress in ways that compound the problem with activities like drinking, smoking, using drugs, binge eating, and so on.
 It’s important to find coping strategies that are both productive and healthy and replace the unproductive ones with them.